Hulkilla/PR1_Web_Scraping/README.md

 ## Project structure
 The project files are organized as follows:

+1) *source* folder:
-1) **main.py**.
+    - **main.py**.
 It is the main file where all the project functions are executed, which have been created in other files and are imported into this one.

-2) The *source* folder contains the **functions** file to run the project.
+    - **functions.py**.
+It is the functions file needed to run the project.

-The project data are found in the "dataset" folder and consist in three datasets:
+    - **requirements.txt**.
+This is the file where the list of used packages is located (Python 3.12).

+2) *dataset* folder:
-1) **dataset/apartment_valladolid.csv** contains the data of one property of Valladolid
+    - **dataset/apartment_valladolid.csv** contains the data of one property of Valladolid
-2) **dataset/properties_valladolid.csv** contains the data of all available properties of Valladolid
+    - **dataset/properties_valladolid.csv** contains the data of all available properties of Valladolid
-3) **dataset/properties_Spain.csv** contains the data of all available properties of Spain
+    - **dataset/properties_Spain.csv** contains the data of all available properties of Spain.
+This dataset is the one that has been published in Zenodo.

 ## Installation
 To start this project, the following steps must be followed: